 18. The Licensee shall maintain a continuous recording rain gauge at Latitude 27° 48' 42.5” N and Longitude 81° 52' 16.4” W, SWFWMD ID No. 154, DEF ID No. RGCP.
 Total daily rainfall shall be recorded at this station and submitted to the Water Use Permit Bureau on SWFWMD forms on or before the tenth day of the following month.
 The reporting period for each report shall begin on the first day of each month and end on the last day of each month.

 19. Any wells not in use, and in which pumping equipment is not installed shall be capped or valved in a watertight manner in accordance with Chapter 62-532.500(3)(a)(4), F.A.C.

-20. The Licensee shall construct the proposed wells according to the surface diameter and casing depth specifications below.
-The casing depth specified is to prevent the unauthorized interchange of water between different water bearing zones.
-If a total depth is listed below, this depth is an estimate, based on best available information, of the depth at which high producing zones are encountered.
-However, it is the Licensee's responsibility to have the water in the well sampled during well construction, before reaching the estimated total depth.
-Such sampling is necessary to ensure that the well does not encounter water quality that cannot be utilized by the Licensee, and to ensure that withdrawals from the well will not cause salt-water intrusion.